Make a difference

 MET is an adaptable major.
 So no matter how much your interests evolve during your college years, your MET degree will still be applicable for reaching your post-grad dreams!

-- apply a sound knowledge of the fundamental principles of mathematics, science, and mechanical engineering technology;
+• Provide students with a sound knowledge of the fundamental principles of mathematics, science, and mechanical engineering technology.

-- remain technically current and responsive to the changing needs of modern industry and society.
+• Ensure that courses required for a degree in the program remain technically current and responsive to the changing needs of society.

 Manufacturers Association of Maine (previously Maine Metal Products Association)